 Ciprian-Matthews has served as an executive vice president for CBS News since 2018.
 She most recently was CBS News' executive vice president of strategic professional development, where she focused on recruitment and development of off-air talent to attract and retain the best workforce for CBS News.
 As part of CBS News' senior executive leadership team, Ciprian-Matthews also worked tirelessly to shepherd new initiatives focused on enhancing CBS News' culture.

-Ciprian-Matthews is an Emmy Award-winning journalist who has coordinated the efforts of overseas bureaus, correspondents and producers.
-Previously, she held the position of senior broadcast producer for the "CBS Evening News" (2004-06) and served as the senior producer for CBS News' foreign coverage (2000-04) prior to that.
-In 1998, she became the deputy bureau chief for CBS News' London bureau (1998-2000) and served as senior broadcast producer for CBS News' "This Morning" and the "CBS Morning News" from 1994-98.
-She came to CBS in October 1993 as senior producer for live segments on "CBS This Morning."
+Ciprian-Matthews was CBS News' executive vice president of news (2018- 2019), senior vice president of news administration (2015-2018) and vice president of news (2011-2015), a role in which she coordinated all day-to-day news coverage.
+Before that, she served as CBS News' foreign editor (2006-2011); senior broadcast producer for the "CBS Evening News" (2004-2006); and senior producer for CBS News' foreign coverage (2000-2004).
+In 1998, she became the deputy bureau chief for the CBS News London bureau (1998-2000) and served as senior broadcast producer for CBS News' morning broadcasts from 1994-1998; she joined CBS News in 1993 as a senior producer for live segments for the morning news.

 Before joining CBS News, Ciprian-Matthews was the managing editor of CNN's New York bureau (1990-1993) and a field producer, assignment manager and assignment editor for CNN (1984-1990).
 She started her career as a general assignment reporter for the National Public Radio Spanish-language news program, "Enfoque Nacional."